fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/chart-sources.md

     version: 1.0.0
 ```

-!!! caution
+{{% alert color="warning" title="Caution" %}}
 Most downloader plugins expect some form of credentials to be present to be
 able to download a chart, make sure those are available in the Helm
 operator's container before attempting to make use of the newly added
 protocol.
+{{% /alert %}}

 ## Git repositories